ipatch/chrisrjones_web/README.md

 so when i use the login form component to login, it seems i'm going to need to use some form of state that can be preserved from the login component and passed to the navbar to conditionally display the logout button if indeed a user is logged in. 🤔

-👆️ the quickest thing i could find was to use the react context api to create a state that could shared between the login component and the navbar so i could conditionally render the logout button the user is logged in or not. i also had to add a route to my and method for my rails api to check login status. (not to bad). 👍️
+👆️ the quickest thing i could find was to use the react context api to create a state that could shared between the login component and the navbar so i could conditionally render the logout button if the user is logged in or not. i also had to add a route and method for my _rails_ api to check login status. (not to bad). 👍️

 it seems schemastore.nvim is able to give me a decent list of json properties for configuring my package.json 👍️